Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Play Speaker

-Starts the playback of a speaker object.
-If the playback was paused it is resumed from the paused position.
+Starts the playback of the given speaker object.
+If the playback was paused, it is resumed from the paused position.

 **See also:**